ibexa/documentation-developer/docs/infrastructure_and_maintenance/security/reporting_issues.md

 ## Attribution

-We will, if you want, include your name and/or the name of your organisation, a link, and short description about you in the security notification we send out with the fix.
+If you want, we can include your name and/or the name of your organisation, a link, and short description about you in the security notification we send out with the fix.
 Thank you!